-FDEP has also strived to develop key relationships with acknowledged NCRI, Broward County's EPGMD and NOAA HEA experts to better understand the applicability of the tool, as well as determining scientifically accurate, and legally defensible, input parameters.
-Meetings were held in Phase II with NOAA economists to better understand the concept of discounting as it relates to natural resource damages.
+FDEP has also strived to develop key relationships with acknowledged HEA experts (e.g., NCRI, Broward County's EPGMD, and NOAA) to better understand the applicability of the tool, as well as determining scientifically accurate, and legally defensible, input parameters.
+Meetings were held in Phase II and Phase III with NOAA economists to better understand the concept of discounting as it relates to natural resource damages.
 Additionally, discussions were held with NOAA marine habitat resource specialists to try to understand the methods and theory used to determine accurate recovery rates and trajectories, both key inputs in the HEA process.
-Research into the understanding and development of these HEA inputs will continue in Phase III.
+Research into the understanding and development of how to appropriately utilize the HEA will continue in Phase IV.